What must be paid and when?

 How can I pay?

 Payments by cash or check may be made at the Cashier’s Office on campus, or checks may be mailed to the Cashier’s Office, PO Box 17, Point Lookout, MO 65726.
 Do not send cash in the mail.
 You may also pay online via CASHNet by electronic check (at no charge) or with a credit card (with a 2.9% convenience fee added).
-We accept MasterCard, Discover, and American Express.
-We do not accept credit card payments at the Cashier’s Office or over the phone, and we are unable to accept VISA.
+We accept VISA, MasterCard, Discover, and American Express.
+We do not accept credit card payments at the Cashier’s Office or over the phone.
 Parents may pay online after the student assigns them a user ID and password in CASHNet.
 Information about CASHNet and how to use it can be found at https://campusweb.cofo.edu/ics/Online_Payments.

 What if we have a check returned?